 As this program progresses, you will appreciate how most organizations confront a common set of challenges on the path to IT transformation.
 Working around the challenges can speed up transformation and push the organization to the future state faster.

 The major pain-points encountered include: expectations by the board for a rapid response to avoid commercial failure, legacy systems that make new technology integrations problematic, resistance to change, and building a team with the right skills for agile experimentation.

-A roadmap and timeline for IT transformation will take stock of these challenges so that the objectives and outcomes aren’t affected.
+A roadmap and timeline for IT transformation will take stock of these challenges so that the objectives and outcomes are not affected.
 The takeaways from the project can inform future IT initiatives and still be relevant with a change in CIO and CEO.

 Effective methods for problem-solving